EnVision-Research/LucidFusion/README.md

 ```

 To run the diffusion demo as a single-image-to-multi-view setup, we use the pixel diffusion trained in the CRM, as described in the paper.
 You can also use other multi-view diffusion models to generate multi-view outputs from a single image.

+For dependencies issue, please check https://github.com/thu-ml/CRM

+We also provide LGM's imagegen diffusion, simply set --crm=false in diffusion_demo.sh.
+You can change the --seed with different seed option.

 ```
 bash script/diffusion_demo.sh